 Weather conditions prevented an early planting, noted Davis, “but we might have been fortunate that it was later.
 My early fields were a lot more affected by the heat.
 Later rice, planted around May 15 to May 20, was very good.”

-For Keith Davis, who produces wild rice for Uncle Ben’s, as well as commodity rice, on K&S Farming around Yuba City, Calif., the lack of progress on a farm bill is putting a lot of pressure on young farmers.
-"I don’t know how they’re going to cope with it.
-And with the new banking regulations, there’s not nearly as much leeway as there was when farming got bad in the 1980s, which is when I got started."
+For Davis, the biggest issue facing the rice industry today is the lack of progress on a new farm bill.
+“It’s not just for me, but there is a lot of pressure on young farmers who have just gotten into this business.
+I don’t know how they’re going to cope with it.
+With the new banking regulations, there’s not nearly as much leeway as there was when farming got bad in the 1980s, which is when I got started.

 Mark Wimpy, who farms rice, soybeans, wheat and corn on W&W Farms, around Jonesboro, Ark., believes he avoided problems with poor milling yield by planting early this year.
 “If I would’ve been two weeks later on planting, I would’ve had some milling issues like some of my neighbors did,” said Wimpy who plants mostly Clearfield varieties, “and a little bit of Jupiter and Roy J.”

 Wimpy says the rice industry’s biggest challenge “is exporting our product.
 U.S. rice has always been thought of as the premier rice in the world.
 But the weather has thrown a few things at us the last few years.
 Our milling has been down.
 Customers are looking elsewhere.”